kurron/terraform-aws-alb-target-group/README.md

 The `debug` folder contains files that can be used to test out local changes to the module.
 Edit `backend.cfg` and `plan.tf` to your liking and then run `debug/debug-module.sh` to test your changes.

-## Limiting Instance Count
-The number of created instances can be controlled by setting `instance_limit` to a non `0` value.
-A value of `0` results in one instance per subnet.

 # Troubleshooting